 If you’re in the commercial foodservice industry, chances are you’ve seen a little round blue NSF certification mark on some of your equipment or smallwares.
-In this article, I will explain "what is NSF" and discuss benefits of purchasing NSF certified products for your foodservice operation.
+In this article, we'll explain "what is NSF" and discuss benefits of purchasing NSF certified products for your foodservice operation.

 What does NSF stand for?